reecetech/pactman/README.md

 2.31.0

-- Accept short pact versions (e.g. 4.0), as well as strict semantic versions
+- Fix bug where a Pact specification version of 4.0 in the broker metadata could not be parsed as a semantic version

 2.30.0